Creative director

 - Working at the cutting edge of new technology you will be expected to grasp changes in technical innovation across multiple platforms.

 - Travel within a working week is common.
 Overnight absence from home may occasionally be required.
-Working for a larger agency may mean periods of international travel and will open up opportunities globally.
+Working for a larger agency can mean periods of international travel and opportunities to work globally.

 Qualifications

-The majority of advertising agency staff are graduates but a degree is not essential.
+Most advertising agency staff are graduates, but a degree is not essential.
 A postgraduate qualification has little effect on earning potential.

 While the traditional route for a creative director, namely a humanities degree and several years of hands-on experience, still holds true, graduates now come from a variety of creative backgrounds, management and technological roles.